DallanQ/race_for_the_galaxy/QA.md

 > Do sale bonuses add up?

-Yes, sale bonuses do add up.
+Sale bonuses do add up.
 When you sell a good, you can apply all relevant trade bonuses from your tableau.
 While some cards offer trade bonuses that apply only to specific goods listed on that card, more common bonuses can be applied to every trade.

 [session-questions](https://boardgamegeek.com/thread/355340/session-questions)

 > Do goods count toward total card victory conditions?

-No, the goods do not contribute to the card victory conditions.
+Goods do not contribute to the card victory conditions.
 The 12 built (face up) card in the tableau is the game end condition.
 Remember to keep goods face-down.

 > Should the VP count be adjusted each turn to ensure it matches the card values, considering that variances occur when exchanging goods for VPs?